os-js/manual.os-js.org/src/v3/development/README.md

 1. Each time you add/remove (or modify the metadata) a package you need to run `npm run package:discover` to update the global package manifest.
 2. Package name **must be unique**.
+3. *Theme templates currently not provided, use the theme repositories a starting point.* Note that you have to manually install the dependencies and build the package afterwards.

 ### Next steps